Ukrainian Holidays - Easter

 For most, International Worker’s Day is merely a welcome day off.
 As the weather warms, many Ukrainian families spend the day outside, often grilling shashlik.
 Labor Day also marks the beginning of dacha season.
 Many people take the opportunity to clean and begin spring dacha planting.

-The Day of Victory over Nazism in World War II
+Day of Remembrance and Victory over Nazism in World War II 1939-1945

 Public holiday

-Ukraine has seen several changes in how it celebrates the holiday since 2014 as well, having adopted the European red poppy as an official symbol and having replaced military parades with smaller military band performances.
+Ukraine’s celebrations are now marked with the European red poppy as an official symbol.
+Celebrations are also comparitively muted, no military parades are held, although smaller military band performances can sometimes be seen.
 Fireworks were also once common, but major city displays are no longer part of the official celebrations.
 The savings are used for larger state bonuses paid to veterans.
 Events are also held to honor those that died in the recent Maidan Revolution and military conflicts in Donbass.

 See more about how Victory Day is celebrated across the Post Soviet space here.